ENV590/env590.github.io-fall22/_pages/modulelist.md

 **M8 -** Intro to Electric Rates Structure <br>
 **M9 -** Electric Rates II: Benchmarking Utility Operational Expanditure <br>
 **M10 -** Electric Rates III: Rate Design Options <br>

+Here is a <a href="/docs/modules/PPTS/PSE_M0_ClassOverviewAndIntro.pdf" > link </a> to the slide deck used in the first day of class.